 How long does it take to prepare an offer?
 Recently I wrote about how much time it takes buyers to put an offer together in Silicon Valley.
 But I didn’t go over how much of the buyer’s agent’s time is involved with drafting the bid In Silicon Valley, it’s a lot more than just typing up the contract and emailing it to the listing agent.

-The first time I write an offer with a buyer, it may take me about 10 hours, because there’s a lot of information that will need to be explained, such as what is needed with the proof of funds, or going through the boilerplate disclosures that will be found on every sale (or most sales).
+The first time I write an offer with a buyer, it may take me about 10 – 15 hours, sometimes 20 or more, because there’s a lot of information that will need to be explained, such as what is needed with the proof of funds, or going through the boilerplate disclosures that will be found on every sale (or most sales).

 How long does it take to prepare an offer?
 There’s more to do than you may realize!